Can My Employer Rescind My Severance Offer If I Try to Negotiate?

 Now, here’s the nuance: many employers offer more than the legal minimum, often called an enhanced severance package.
 This is typically in exchange for you signing a Full and Final Release, giving up the right to sue or make future claims.

 But in practice?
-It’s extraordinarily rare.
+This is exceptionally and extraordinarily rare.

-They expect some negotiation.
+Most employers expect some negotiation.
 They’re just hoping you won’t do it.

 4. What If They Do Threaten to Revoke It?